maxwellbrenner/TheOddsAPI-Interfacing/README.md

 ### 3. Appending Odds Data Program - `(3) Appending Odds Data.ipynb`

-In the final stage, this notebook matches and appends odds data to each fight in `event_masterlist.csv`.
+In the final stage, this notebook matches and appends odds data to each fight in `cleaned_event_masterlist.csv`.
 It performs the following key functions:

 #### Matching Odds to Fights
 The program matches betting odds to each fight record based on: